TheRealAnonymous008/quartz/content/details/mathematics/probability and statistics/Statistical Estimators.md

 	* An estimator is **unbiased** if its bias is $0$. *This means the sampling distribution is centered on the true parameter*.
 	* Another way to say this is if $\mathbb{E}[\hat{\theta}(\mathcal D)] = \theta^\ast$
+	* It is the inherent error that you obtain from the model even with infinite training data.
+This is due to *the model being inherently "biased" towards a particular kind of solution.*
 * Another consideration is **minimum variance**.
 	* **Cramer-Rao lower bound**.
 Let $X_1,\dots, X_n\sim P(X\mid\theta_0)$ and $\hat{\theta}=\hat{\theta}(x_1,\dots, x_n)$ be an unbiased estimator of $\theta_0$.
 Then under various smoothness assumptions on $P(X\mid\theta_0)$, we have
 	  $$
 	  \text{Var}[\hat\theta]\ge \frac{1}{nI(\theta_0)}
 	  $$
 	  Where $I$ is the Fisher information matrix.
+	* The variance is *the degree to which the classifier varies if it is trained on a different dataset*.
 * The Maximum Likelihood Estimator is **[[Asymptotic Analysis|asymptotically]] optimal**.
 It is consistent, biased at the limit, and achieves the Cramer-Rao lower bound.
 ### Bias-Variance Tradeoff
 * If we are using Mean Squared Error, we can show that for a given estimator or model